atahualpapena/flask_api/README.md

 ### Code Challenge

-This small Flask application will display the social network requests of the client on a web page served via localhost.
+This is a small Flask API using v2.0

 ### How to run